AdaBrain-Bench: Benchmarking Brain Foundation Models for Brain-Computer Interface Applications: Abstract

 \section{Abstract}

 {Non-invasive Brain-Computer Interfaces (BCI) offer a safe and accessible means of connecting the human brain to external devices, with broad applications in home and clinical settings to enhance human capabilities.
 However, the high noise level and limited task-specific data in non-invasive signals constrain decoding capabilities.
-Recently, the adoption of self-supervised pre-training is transforming the landscape of non-invasive BCI research, enabling the development of brain foundation models to capture generic neural representations from large-scale unlabeled electroencephalography (EEG) signals with substantial noises.
-However, despite these advances, the field currently lacks comprehensive, practical and extensible benchmarks to assess the utility of the public foundation models across diverse BCI tasks, hindering their widespread adoption.
+Recently, the adoption of self-supervised pre-training is transforming the landscape of non-invasive BCI research, enabling the development of brain foundation models to capture robust neural representations from large-scale unlabeled electroencephalography (EEG) signals.
+However, despite these advances, the field currently lacks standard and comprehensive benchmarks to assess the utility of the public foundation models across diverse BCI tasks, hindering their widespread adoption.
 To address this challenge, we present AdaBrain-Bench, a large-scale standardized benchmark to systematically evaluate brain foundation models in widespread non-invasive BCI tasks.
 AdaBrain-Bench encompasses a diverse collection of representative BCI decoding datasets spanning 7 key applications.
-It introduces a streamlined task adaptation pipeline integrated with multi-dimensional evaluation metrics and a set of adaptation tools.
-The benchmark delivers an inclusive framework for assessing generalizability of brain foundation models across key transfer settings, including cross-subject, multi-subject, and few-shot scenarios.
-We leverage AdaBrain-Bench to evaluate a suite of publicly available brain foundation models and offer insights into practices for selecting appropriate models in various scenarios.
-We make our benchmark pipeline available at \href{https://github.com/Jamine-W/AdaBrain-Bench}{Github repository} to enable reproducible research and external use, offering a continuously evolving platform to foster progress toward robust and generalized neural decoding solutions. }
+It introduces a streamlined model adaptation pipeline integrated with multi-dimensional evaluation metrics and a set of adaptation tools for flexible deployment.
+The benchmark establishes multiple transfer settings, including cross-subject, multi-subject, and few-shot settings, to rigorously evaluate models' transferability across diverse real-world application scenarios.
+We leverage AdaBrain-Bench to evaluate publicly available brain foundation models and offer insights into practices for selecting appropriate models in various scenarios.
+We make our benchmark pipeline available at \href{https://github.com/Jamine-W/AdaBrain-Bench}{GitHub repository} to enable reproducible research and external use, offering a continuously evolving platform to foster progress toward robust and generalized neural decoding solutions. }